 Renowned painter of landscapes Jean Baptiste Camille Corot (July 16, 1796 – February 22, 1875) was also a highly accomplished painter of the human figure.
 This exhibition explores this underrated area of his work – greatly admired by artists such as Degas – which seem to bridge the gap between the traditional and modern styles.
 With some sixty masterpieces from the most important public and private collections in Europe and the United States (Louvre Museum, Museum of Fine Arts of Lyon, Museum of Art and History of Geneva , the Metropolitan Museum of Art in New York, the National Gallery of Art in Washington), the exhibition aims to highlight original and brilliant aspects of one the great masters of the 19th century.

-February 24th – May 27th, National Museum of Western Art, Tokyo
+February 24th – May 27th, National Museum of Western Art, Tokyo, Japan

-The Golden Age in the Museo Prado will showcase 70 masterpieces from the Golden Age of Spanish painting borrowed from the Museo Nacional del Prado, including 7 paintings of the great Spanish master Diego Velázquez.
-It will also be at the Hyogo Prefectural Museum of Art, Kobe from 13 June – 14 Oct, 2018.
+The Golden Age in the Prado Museum will showcase 70 masterpieces from the Golden Age of Spanish painting borrowed from the Museo Nacional del Prado, including 7 paintings of the great Spanish master Diego Velázquez.
+It will also be transferred to the Hyogo Prefectural Museum of Art, Kobe from 13 June – 14 Oct, 2018.

 Capturing the sensuous, immediate and intense experience of life in paint, All Too Human celebrates the painters in Britain who strove to represent human figures, their relationships and surroundings in the most intimate of ways.
 It features artists including Lucian Freud and Francis Bacon alongside rarely seen work from their contemporaries including Frank Auerbach and Paula Rego.
 Many of them lived or live in London, drawn to the multicultural capital from around the world.
 Three important works by Francis Bacon will be shown in the UK for the first time in at least three decades.